-First introduced in April 2019, the Renters Reform Bill aims to improve conditions and rights for millions in the private and socially rented sector.
-It was included in the Queen’s Speech in May 2022 and is hailed as the “biggest change to renters law in a generation”.
+First proposed in April 2019, the Renters’ (Reform) Bill aims to improve conditions and rights for millions in the private and socially rented sector.

 If you’re a renter or landlord, read on to see how these changes may affect you.